rafting Adventures

 • Inexpensive sunglasses and chums to keep sunglasses from falling off.

-• Bug repellant (non-scented).
+• Bug repellant (un-scented).

-• Small flashlight (for evening time).
+• Small flashlight (for evening).

-• Personal toiletries/bio-degradable soap (for camp trips).
+• Personal toiletries. (bio-degradable soap for camp trips).

 • Towel and washcloth (camp/lodge trips and camp/camp trips).

-• We provide drinking water and lemon-aid.
+• Drinking water and lemonade

-• Sleeping pads and tents will be provided for your use (we will provide waterproof bags for your sleeping bags and pillow).
+• Campers: Sleeping pads and tents will be provided for your use (we will provide waterproof bags for your sleeping bags and pillow).

-• If you do not have a sleeping bag, we currently rent them for a cleaning fee of $30.00 per bag.
+• Campers: If you do not have a sleeping bag, we currently rent them for a cleaning fee of $30.00 per bag.
 Call Tina to reserve your sleeping bags, we need at least 2-week notice to make sure we can accommodate you.

-• NO SUITECASES ALLOWED.
-We will provide you with 2 waterproof bags—a small bag for cameras, sunscreen, hats, etc.—and a larger bag for your cloths and toiletries.
-These bags will be given to you preferably the night before our trip or a launch site (waterproof bags for your sleeping bags will be provided at launch site)
+• 2 waterproof bags: A small bag for cameras, sunscreen, hats, etc. A larger bag for your clothing and toiletries.
+These bags will be given to you preferably the night before our trip or at the launch site.

-THE NIGHT PRIOR TO YOUR TRIP
+NIGHT PRIOR

 The Lodge at Riverside: